-Sedum craigii is a rare, low-growing succulent with procumbent stems and purplish leaves covered with a powdery bloom.
-The leaves are thick, fleshy, up to 2 inches (5 cm) long, and up to 0.9 inches (2.3 cm) wide.
+Sedum craigii is a rare low-growing succulent with procumbent stems and purplish leaves covered with a powdery bloom.
+The leaves are thick, fleshy, up to 2 inches (5 cm) long and 0.9 inches (2.3 cm) wide.
 Flowers are star-shaped and appear in clusters from summer to fall.
 The petals are white with purplish striation and recurved towards the tips.

 The specific epithet "craigii" honors the co-discoverer of the species, Dr. R. T. Craig.

 How to Grow and Care for Sedum craigii

 Light: These succulents grow best in locations where they will enjoy the full sun for at least six or more hours per day.
 Most species will tolerate partial shade but will not thrive in deep shade.

 Soil: Sedums do not like to sit in waterlogged soil, so drainage is essential to prevent root rot.
 Choose a gritty, well-draining soil.

 Hardiness: Sedum craigii can withstand temperatures as low as 25 to 50 °F (-3.9 to 10 °C), USDA hardiness zones 9b to 11b.

 Watering: Sedum plants are drought-tolerant but do need some water.
 They do their best with regular watering from spring through fall.
 Water thoroughly and wait for the soil to dry out before watering again.

 Fertilizing: A balanced organic fertilizer each spring is generally all Sedums require.
 As long as the plants are divided annually and provided with fresh soil, feeding is unnecessary.

 Repotting: Sedums in containers require little more care than those in gardens.
 Repot your plants when they outgrow their current pot by moving them out to a larger container to hold the plant better.